 - Install crockery units as additional adjacent cabinets to give you more storage space

-Just as the name suggest, you add additional counter space to your regular kitchen that remains connected to the rest.
+Just as the name suggests, the kitchen counter space is in the form of a “G”.
+Additional counter space is added to your regular kitchen that remains connected to the rest.
 The resulting floor plan often represents a horseshoe that only gives you added benefits.
 Ideal for homes that require an island to either work on or eat at but have a space limitation in the middle of the room.
 Though this design layout has its limitations in its approach, it is a small price to pay for enhancing your use and accessibility.

 Get your own Peninsula Kitchen